Arabidopsis thaliana: Taxonomy

 The plant was first described in 1577 in the Harz Mountains by Johannes Thal (1542–1583), a physician from Nordhausen, Thüringen, Germany, who called it Pilosella siliquosa.
 In 1753, Carl Linnaeus renamed the plant Arabis thaliana in honor of Thal.
 In 1842, German botanist Gustav Heynhold erected the new genus Arabidopsis and placed the plant in that genus.
 The generic name, Arabidopsis, comes from Greek, meaning "resembling Arabis" (the genus in which Linnaeus had initially placed it).

 Thousands of natural inbred accessions of A. thaliana have been collected from throughout its natural and introduced range.
 These accessions exhibit considerable genetic and phenotypic variation, which can be used to study the adaptation of this species to different environments.

 Distribution and habitat

 A. thaliana is native to Europe, Asia, and Africa, and its geographic distribution is rather continuous from the Mediterranean to Scandinavia and Spain to Greece.
 It also appears to be native in tropical alpine ecosystems in Africa and perhaps South Africa.
 It has been introduced and naturalized worldwide, including in North America around the 17th century.

 A. thaliana readily grows and often pioneers rocky, sandy, and calcareous soils.
 It is generally considered a weed, due to its widespread distribution in agricultural fields, roadsides, railway lines, waste ground, and other disturbed habitats, but due to its limited competitive ability and small size, it is not categorized as a noxious weed.
-Like most Brassicaceae species, A. thaliana is edible by humans in a salad or cooked, but it does not enjoy widespread use as a spring vegetable.
+Like most Brassicaceae species, A. thaliana is edible by humans in a salad or cooked, but its use as a spring vegetable is not widespread.